ElectricSpace25/Binary-Star-Simulation/README.md

 Binary star simulation created as a final project for an astronomy class.
 Uses Processing for Java.
-Hopefully physics accurate.
+Hopefully physics accurate, though it breaks down at the highest timestep.

 Huge shoutout to [this video](https://youtu.be/Ukkr0v7ks54) for helping with the math for the model.